mfbmina/contact_book/README.md

 - I wanna keep this code smaller and simple as possible.
 - I'm using docker, so it is easier to setup the application everywhere.
 - I'm using Rails because it gives me a lot of stuff out of box, like: ActiveRecord, routing, etc.
+- I could have used ActiveRecord callbacks to create a history every time it is updated but I think having as a service is more readable and more extendable.